 As a business development company, we are required to comply with regulatory requirements, including limitations on our use of debt.
 We are permitted to, and expect to, finance our investments through borrowings.
 However, as a business development company, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
-The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing.
-We are currently targeting a debt to equity ratio of 0.6x.
-See "Regulation - Business Development Company Regulations."
+The amount of leverage that we employ will depend on our assessment of market conditions and other factors at the time of any proposed borrowing, such as the maturity, covenant package and rate structure of the proposed borrowings, our ability to raise funds through the issuance of shares of our common stock and the risks of such borrowings within the context of our investment outlook.
+Ultimately, we only intend to use leverage if the expected returns from borrowing to make investments will exceed the cost of such borrowing.
+We are currently targeting a debt to equity ratio (excluding SBA) of 0.6x (i.e., we aim to have one dollar of equity for each \$0.60 of non-SBA debt outstanding).
+As of December 31, 2011, we had a debt to equity ratio (excluding SBA debentures) of 0.47x.
+See "Regulation - Business Development Company Regulations"

 We have also elected to be treated for federal income tax purposes as a regulated investment company, or RIC, under Subchapter M of the Internal Revenue Code, or the Code.
-See "Material U.S. Federal Income Tax Considerations - Taxation as a Regulated Investment Company."
+See "Material U.S. Federal Income Tax

+Considerations - Taxation as a Regulated Investment Company."
 As a RIC, we generally will not have to pay corporate-level federal income taxes on any net ordinary income or capital gains that we distribute to our stockholders if we meet certain source-of-income, distribution and asset diversification requirements.

 In addition, we maintain a wholly-owned subsidiary that is licensed as a small business investment company, or SBIC, and regulated by the Small Business Administration, or the SBA.
 See "Regulation - Small Business Investment Company Regulations."
 The SBIC license allows us, through our wholly-owned subsidiary, to issue SBA-guaranteed debentures.
 We have received exemptive relief from the Securities and Exchange Commission, or SEC, to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
-Pursuant to the 200% asset coverage ratio limitation, we are permitted to borrow one dollar for every dollar we have in assets less all liabilities and indebtedness not represented by debt securities issued by us or loans obtained by us.
-For example, as of September 30, 2011, we had approximately \$1.0 billion in assets less all liabilities and indebtedness not represented by debt securities issued by us or loans obtained by us, which would permit us to borrow up to approximately \$1.0 billion, notwithstanding other limitations on our borrowings pursuant to our credit facilities.
+Pursuant to the 200% asset coverage ratio limitation, we are permitted to borrow one dollar for every dollar we have in assets less all liabilities and indebtedness not represented by us or loans obtained by us.
+For example, as of December 31, 2011, we had approximately \$1.0 billion in assets less all liabilities and indebtedness not represented by debt securities issued by us or loans obtained by us, which would permit us to borrow up to approximately \$1.0 billion, notwithstanding other limitations on our borrowings pursuant to our credit facilities.